DataPhilly/projects/COC.md

 - Be respectful, inclusive, and professional
 - Don't harass, discriminate, or disrupt events
 - Follow venue rules and organizer instructions
+- Maintain ethical standards and avoid conflicts of interest
 - Report any concerns to event organizers
 - Violations may result in removal from events or future bans